WCSCourses/GCV23/modules/ReferenceAlignment/README.md

 ## 5.2: Summary Statistics with weeSAM

-We previously used samtools to count the number of mapped and unmapped reads (using the command samtools view -c -F4 1a.bam), which suggested that HCV 1a was a better reference sequence for our sample based on a greater number of mapped reads, but let’s explore this is more detail using a tool called weeSAM: https://github.com/centre-for-virus-research/weeSAM
+We previously used samtools to count the number of mapped and unmapped reads (using samtools view -c commands), which suggested that HCV 1a was a better reference sequence for our sample based on a greater number of mapped reads, but let’s explore this is more detail using a tool called weeSAM: https://github.com/centre-for-virus-research/weeSAM

 weeSAM analyses a SAM or BAM file, generates a graphical coverage plot, and reports a range of summary statistics such as: